-In February 2014 the Company acquired 3,265 common shares at fair market value of CAD\$3.35 per share (February 2013 - 15,509 at fair market value of CAD\$5.00) from certain employees as a result of share grants vesting.
-The Share Grants Agreement provides the opportunity to employees to pay cash or sell to the Company the number of shares equal to their statutory withholding tax due at vesting date in order to reimburse the Company for remitting the employees' withholding tax obligation to the U.S. Internal Revenue Service.
+In February 2015 the Company acquired 5,224 common shares at an average fair market value of CAD\$0.80 per share (February 2014 - 3,265 at fair market value of CAD\$3.35) from certain employees as a result of share grants vesting.
+The Company's share grant agreement provides the opportunity for employees to pay cash or sell to the Company a number of shares equivalent to their statutory withholding tax amount due at vesting date in order to reimburse the Company for remitting the employees' withholding tax obligation to the US Internal Revenue Service.
+Furthermore, the Company is authorized to withhold from participants any amounts due either in cash or shares for any applicable taxes payable at the minimum statutory rate in respect of the share grant awards.

-At December 31, 2014 and December 31, 2013 the Company did not hold any common shares in treasury.
+As at December 31, 2015 and December 31, 2014, the Company did not hold any common shares in treasury.